 Punitive sanctions are designed to punish the party who is in contempt.
 Punitive sanctions cannot be cured by the contemnor coming back into compliance.
 Punitive sanctions may include fines, incarceration, or both.
 At Robinson & Henry, we typically seek both types of sanctions and request attorney’s fees from the contemnor pursuant to C.R.C.P.
 107(d)(2).
 While the party seeking contempt is not required to choose between the two types of sanctions, they each have distinct rules for procedure that need to be followed, and having an attorney familiar with both is extremely important.

 Child support and maintenance payments that are due and not paid become final judgments pursuant to C.R.S. § 14-10-122(1)(c).
 As a result, those unpaid payments start accruing interest from the date they are due.
 Additionally, those judgments are entitled to full faith and credit and can be enforced in Colorado or any other state.
 If you choose Robinson & Henry to help you with your case, we can file the required verified entry of judgment and other necessary documents with the court to ensure the income assignment is valid and properly served.

 Additionally, we can help educate you regarding the possibility of filing liens against the obligor’s personal property.
 We can discuss the court’s power in some circumstances to deny suspend or revoke professional licenses pursuant to C.R.S. § 26-13-126, or even to offset child support arrearages from tax refunds.

-If you are curious regarding whether you can make a change to your child support, or you need help collecting child support, contact me, James K. Townsend at Robinson & Henry at (303) 688-0944 so I can meet with you personally for a free consultation.
+If you are curious regarding whether you can make a change to your child support, or you need help collecting child support, contact me, James K. Townsend at Robinson & Henry at (303) 688-0944 so I can meet with you personally for an assessment.
 I can review with you your current child support order, any changes in circumstances, and advise you whether you should request a change.